hef/IRCTransport/readme.md

 ### Verson 0.11
   * Fixed a potential reload bug.
   * Changed from using server.properties to using IRCTransport/config.yml
-  * Added WEBIRC support.
   * Added /whois support.

 ### Version 0.10
-  * Added nickanme prefix and suffix options.
+  * Added nickname prefix and suffix options.
   * Fixed Automatic reconnect after plugin is disabled or server is stopped.
   * Added Error message for nick name already in use.
   * Fixed a null exception when the console tries to use irc commands.